top of page

 Yoga

-Yoga is neither a physical exercise nor a breath control.
-These two practices are tools to achieve what Patanjali defines as being Yoga, namely: "the cessation of the automatic functioning of the mind".
+Yoga is neither a physical exercise nor a form of breath control.
+Both practices are tools for achieving what Patanjali defines as Yoga, namely: "the cessation of the automatic functioning of the mind."

-It is defined as "the union with the divine, the union with the cosmic power, the cessation of the mind to go beyond it and become one with Existence".
-Yoga is an ongoing process, and it never ends.
+It is defined as "union with the divine, union with cosmic power, cessation of the mind to go beyond it and become one with Existence."
+Yoga is a continuous process, and it never ends.

-In our modern society, and particularly in the West, when we consider Yoga, we immediately associate it with being just a series of postures performed physically to promote strength, flexibility and balance in the body. some breathing exercises and some meditation practice to maintain an exotic flavor ...
+In our modern society, and especially in the West, when we consider Yoga, we immediately associate it with being nothing more than a series of postures performed physically to promote strength, flexibility and balance in the body.
+We add some breathing exercises and a little meditation practice to maintain an exotic flavor...

 Yoga is a great holistic science.
 It is one of the six basic systems of India.
 It has never been confined to being a specific practice, but a way of fully experiencing everything that touches every aspect of our existence.
-The great sage Patanjali, considered the father of Yoga, teaches in his extraordinary treatise "The Yoga Sutras", total mastery of all aspects of human life - body, breathing, mind, health and social relationships.
+The great sage Patanjali, considered the father of Yoga, taught in his extraordinary treatise "The Yoga Sutras" the total mastery of all aspects of human life - the body, breathing, mind, health, and social relationships.

-Over time, the strength of Patanjali's message encoded in the Yoga Sutras has been diluted to accommodate the understanding of those who propagated it.
-Patanjali made it clear that Yoga is the instrument and the means of directing the mind without distraction or interruption.
-In these Sutras, he answers questions about the nature of the mind and gives the means to stop its automatic functioning and conditioned by our past.
+Over time, the power of Patanjali's message encoded in the Yoga Sutras has been diluted to suit the understanding of those who propagated it.
+Patanjali clearly established that Yoga is the instrument and means for directing the mind without distraction or interruption.
+In these Sutras, he answers questions about the nature of the mind and provides the means to stop its automatic functioning, conditioned by our past.

-The heart of the Yoga Sutras is in relation to the perception of things, and the way in which our mind loses its original clarity.
-At Kalananda Yoga Studio, we teach the 8 limbs of Yoga, Asthanga Yoga, respecting the teachings of Krishnamacharya.
-Patanjali recommends using together the eight limbs of Yoga in order to attain the state meditation and thus remain in this state of clarity and awareness.
+The heart of the Yoga Sutras is about perception and how our mind loses its original clarity.
+At Kalananda Yoga Studio, we teach the eight limbs of Yoga, Asthanga Yoga, in accordance with the teachings of Krishnamacharya.
+Patanjali recommends using all eight limbs of Yoga together to achieve the state of meditation and thus remain in this state of clarity and awareness.

-The soul of the practice of Yoga is to clarify our perception, and through this process, go to a deep transformation, and thus find our first state of bliss.
+The soul of the practice of Yoga is to clarify our perception, and through this process, move towards a profound transformation, and thus find our original state of bliss.

-Simply put, Yoga is the way to unite us with our Supreme Self.
-It means to become unified in body, mind and spirit.
-It involves movement from the outside to the inside.
-He accepts the individual as he is, where he is.
+Simply put, Yoga is the means to unite with our Supreme Self.
+It means becoming unified in body, mind, and spirit.
+It involves a movement from the outside in.
+It accepts the individual as they are, where they are.

 bottom of page